 4. Memrise – Video language learning

-While you can try to learn a language all you want through AI and automated voices, watching someone speak a language and listening to them quicken the learning process.
+While you can try to learn a language all you want through AI and automated voices, watching someone speak a language and listening to them quickens the learning process.
 You can understand the nuances and cadences much better.
 This is what Memrise provides to its users.

 It also has a bunch of less common dialects that you can learn.
 This is helpful as common dialects are not usually found in language learning apps.